-Challenge focus areas are focus areas that are ungraded and meant to be assigned as extensions in the student's current course to further their understanding of the content.
-Teachers can assign challenge focus areas by adding or moving Focus Areas to the Challenge Focus Area.
+Challenge Focus Freas are Focus Areas that are ungraded and meant to be assigned as extensions in the student's current course to further their understanding of the content.
+Teachers can assign Challenge Focus Areas by adding or moving Focus Areas to the Challenge Focus Area.
 Challenge Focus Areas will not affect a student's grade.

 2. Students can explore new content from other courses or grade levels.

 All students can view courses available on the platform for all grades using the Year page.
 From the Year page, students can scroll down and click Explore More Courses to view other courses within their grade level.
 If students are ready for a higher grade level, they can click into the next year at the top of the Year page, to view courses in other grade levels.
 Students can look into resources, take diagnostics, and can request assessments by clicking Request just as they would in their regular courses.
 Teachers approve requests for assessments in Student Progress Views.

 3. Students can set a goal for earning cog skills that are above grade level on an upcoming project